Hertz Global (OTCMKTS:HTZZ) Reaches New 1-Year Low at $3.22

-Hertz Global Holdings, Inc. (OTCMKTS:HTZZ – Get Free Report) reached a new 52-week low during mid-day trading on Monday .
-The company traded as low as $3.22 and last traded at $3.36, with a volume of 3848113 shares changing hands.
+Hertz Global Holdings, Inc. (OTCMKTS:HTZZ – Get Free Report) shares hit a new 52-week low during trading on Monday .
+The stock traded as low as $3.22 and last traded at $3.36, with a volume of 3848113 shares trading hands.
 The stock had previously closed at $3.31.

 About Hertz Global